klinginE/dbfs/README.md

 ## Testing the iPad Interface ##
 Open the mobileDrive/mobileDrive.xcodeproj using XCode click play button.
-Click on "Need Help?" in the right hand cornner if you need help.
+Click on "Need Help?" in the right hand corner if you need help.

 NOTE:
 Everything works on the iPad interface, but you can only mess around with